Resources for Difficult Moments

 • Crisis Text Line offers 24/7 text based crisis support with trained volunteer counselors

-You don’t have to navigate this alone.
 Reaching out is not a failure — it’s a way of protecting yourself.

-Level 3 - In intense distress but not in danger
+Intensity Level 3 - In intense distress but not in danger

 If you’re overwhelmed, spiraling, or unable to settle, but you’re not in danger, you are still welcome to reach out to the crisis lines that I mentioned in Level 4, above.
 They are there to help people get through difficult moments and connect you up with resources that can help.

-I have a tool that works really well for settling an activation nervous system.
-I call it the Five Senses Recycling Exercise.
-I have used it with many, many people, and it has always worked to take a very high activation level (like 9 out of 10) down to a tolerable level ((like 6 out of 10).
-This important shift gets you into a place where you can choose the next best step.
+I have used it with many, many people, and over and over I have seen how it can help people get from a very high activation level (like 9 out of 10) down to a tolerable level (like 6 out of 10).
+This important shift gets you into a better position to choose the next best step.

-You can find instructions for that and other tools in the Staying Calm in Crisis course I created during the first months of the Covid pandemic.
+You can find instructions for that and other tools in the free Staying Calm in Crisis course I created during the first months of the Covid pandemic.

 And to soothe ourselves, we need specific tools that calm the nervous system directly.

 Also, a gentle reminder: when you are starting at this level of overload, you can't expect to feel calm right away.
+You have to take one small step toward steadiness at a time.

-You have to take one small step toward steadiness.
 Moving from 9 to 8 makes that crucial first difference.
 Then from 8 to 7 helps again.
 And pretty soon you'll be able to make the next decision about what might help you.

-Level 2 — Stressed, overloaded, but still functioning
+Intensity Level 2 — Stressed, overloaded, but still functioning

 If you're at this level, let's break the cycle that's keeping the stress going.
 Let's start by taking a deliberate breath together right now.